RobseK101/ARII-Toolkit/readme.md

 - The game crashing during loading on any OS newer than Windows Me -> fixed
 - Requirement to insert the game CD -> removed
 - *Very* slow logging functionality (accessible through setting the **DEBUGON** key in the **HELPDESK** section of raser.ini) -> fixed

+## Other implemented features

+- An INI file reader/writer that bypasses the outdated GetPrivateProfile... and WritePrivateProfile... set of Windows API functions.
+  This creates the possibility of INI value overrides.